back

 Here's how I would explain it:

-Highly impressionistic thought tends to be better at generating novel ideas, since, being anti-categorical, it is not tethered by existing conceptual paradigms.
+Highly impressionistic thought tends to be better at generating novel ideas, since, being anti-categorical, it is less tethered by existing conceptual paradigms.
 Once you've found a new, interesting idea, you want to explore it, thinking through all its consequences, relationships, and so on.
 This is an inherently lateral process, and it leaves you with a huge swarm of connected concepts.
 The exploration process will likely include putting the idea in increasingly lexical terms, if only because it makes communication (and thus, collaboration) easier.
-At that point, it is useful to "carve down" and axiomize this swarm, to find its essence, or reduce it to its core principles.
+At that point, it is often useful to "carve down" and axiomize this swarm, to find its 'essence' in some sense, or reduce it to core principles.
 That's to say, you linearize it.

 Put simply: New ideas are first discovered from the realm of impressionism.
-Then, they are processed, which involves laterality and lexicality.
+Then, they are processed, which involves laterality and, increasingly, lexicality.
 Finally, they are formalized, made linear.

 Here's Timecake's thoughts on the subject.